LuggiStruggi/RunNameGenerator/README.md

 ## Source

-I got the current set of words from https://github.com/gambolputty/textstelle.
+I got the current set of words from https://github.com/gambolputty/textstelle and some more adjectives from here https://gist.github.com/hugsy/8910dc78d208e40de42deb29e62df913

 ## Content